 Looking through their site, I realized that their products are for the small to large business who wants to market a product or service, inform the public, or annoy everyone with a really distracting car that you can’t stop looking at as you’re trying to drive 90 mph down the road.
 They let you turn your design into a sticker or into car decals and giant magnets and all types of custom business products that seem pretty fucking cool.

 I do, in fact, own a business, but with no brick and mortar store (hell, I don’t even wear pants) or any tangible business location, it didn’t make sense to use their custom products for something pertinent to my company.
 Not that this will stop some businesses – the other day, I saw a kid dressed as a giant tooth standing outside a dentist’s office spinning a sign that said “Put Your Money Where Your Mouth Is”.
 Why is that a valuable way to spend your marketing money?
-Is someone going to be driving by with an impacted molar and say “Hey!
+Is someone going to be driving by with an impacted molar or need a dental night guard and say “Hey!
 I don’t need to research the doctor who I’ll trust my dental health to!
 Why would I ask for recommendations from friends for someone to be my doctor?
 I’ll just go the place with the sullen teenager in the giant fucking tooth costume!”
 I guess it could have been worse – at least it wasn’t an Ob/Gyn.

 Anyway.
 After looking through Signazon’s site and settling on a window cling that would be two feet wide by four feet tall, I tried to figure out what I wanted on it.
 It would be going on one of my front or back windows, and I felt like it should have an important message.